dptools/dpinterview/docs/postgres_conda.md

 Source:
 [https://gist.github.com/gwangjinkim/f13bf596fefa7db7d31c22efd1627c7a](https://gist.github.com/gwangjinkim/f13bf596fefa7db7d31c22efd1627c7a)

-Sure, I can help you with that.
-Here is the reformatted version of your gist in proper Markdown:

 # How to install and start postgresql locally using conda

 This gist I write, because I couldn't find step by step instructions